TheSquid89/Link-Optimization/README.md

 # Link-Optimization
 Repository for Link Optimization with Active Tracking.
-This code is written for the STM32F411RE board.
+This code is written in STM32CubeIDE for the STM32F411RE board.
-Written in STMCubeIDE.